 The 1991 Madrid Conference and the 1993 Oslo accords marked the beginning of the direct Israeli-Palestinian peace process that has continued, off and on, until today.
 The Madrid Conference marked the first time that Israelis had sat down at a conference table with Arabs since the Geneva Conference in December 1973, and the first time in which all four of the frontline Arab states sat down with Israelis since the 1949 Lausanne Conference.
 It also was the first-ever conference in which Palestinians formally attended as participants alongside Israelis.
 The Oslo Accord was the first bilateral Israeli-Palestinian document that laid out a process by which Israel and the Palestine Liberation Organization (PLO) could end decades of conflict.
 Though widely hailed at the signing as offering Palestinians self-government on the path toward eventual statehood, after several decades of unabated occupation, many Palestinians see the Oslo accords as having done little if anything to produce the conditions under which independent Palestinian statehood—much less liberation—could be realized.

 Two major sticking points in preconference preparations were the nature of Palestinian representation and the terms of reference for Palestinian-Israeli negotiations.
 Both Israel and the United States opposed PLO participation, and the latter, weakened and lacking Arab support because of what was perceived as its support for Iraq's invasion of Kuwait, had to give its blessing to a joint Jordanian-Palestinian delegation where Palestinian members would not be formally associated with the PLO.
 In fact, the United States accepted Israeli conditions that members should be residents of the West Bank and Gaza Strip; Palestinians from East Jerusalem and the diaspora were to be excluded.
 As to the terms of reference, Security Council Resolution 242 was to govern negotiations on all tracks: talks would be held first on five-year interim self-government arrangements and, once these arrangements were in place, Resolution 242 could form the basis for reaching a final status agreement.
 The Palestinians had to accept all of these conditions.

 During the following twenty months, Palestinians and Israeli held nine additional rounds in Washington.
 At the third round in January 1992, the Palestinian delegates practically split away from the Jordanian delegation and began separate bilateral talks with the Israelis.
 The independent Palestinian role was confirmed in multilateral talks that commenced in Moscow on 28 January 1992 to discuss regional issues such as refugees, economic cooperation, water, and security.
-However, apart from providing high and positive visibility to the Palestinians, neither the bilateral nor the multilateral talks produced real substantive progress, especially on the questions of Palestinian jurisdiction over land,
+However, apart from providing high and positive visibility to the Palestinians, neither the bilateral nor the multilateral talks produced real substantive progress, especially on the questions of Palestinian jurisdiction over land, Jerusalem, and Israeli settlements.

 The two decades since the signing of the Oslo accords have witnessed the passing of the five-year deadline without any final peace treaty, the eruption of the second intifada in 2000, the general cessation of meaningful negotiations between Israel and the Palestinians, and, perhaps most importantly, the continued expansion and entrenchment of the Israeli occupation in the West Bank coupled with a crippling siege of the Gaza Strip.
 The results of the Oslo accords might thus be viewed as a reconfiguring of the framework for occupation rather than a step toward statehood or liberation.